necl9/MauseBad/README.md

 |Tab:| Switch between monitors.
 Or you can use numbers from 1 to 0 to choose the monitor you need directly. |
 |Esc:| to regain the control of your keyboard. :) The same as CapsLock - does not close the program.        |

+Ergonomic is the one I use, so it's the one active by default.

 # Usage:
 - Press CapsLock.
-    - 'CapsLock' again will return your keyboard to you to use as usual.
+    - 'CapsLock' again will return your keyboard to you - to use as usual.
     - Or reset back to beginning if you want to cancel your mouse movement.
 - In the top-left corner of your screen you should see a pic "Mouse Layer".
 - Now you can use all of the key-commands mentioned above.